alchemy-fr/Phraseanet/README.md

 For development with Phraseanet API see https://docs.phraseanet.com/4.1/en/Devel/index.html

-# Installation and Quick stack Docker Launch:
+# Installation and Quick Launch:

 You can download a packaged version here: